jmeinert/issuetracker/README.md

 ### Issue management

 * Create issues within a project
+* Query issues with pagination, sorting and combinable filters for project ID, status and priority
+* Case-insensitive search of issue titles and descriptions
 * Retrieve individual issues
-* Retrieve all issues belonging to a project
+* Retrieve paginated issues belonging to a project
 * Update and delete issues
 * Assign priorities to issues
 * Change issue statuses through a dedicated endpoint